coryodaniel/bonny/README.md

 ## Bonny Generators

-There are a number of generators to help create kubernetes manifests.
+There are a number of generators to help create a kubernetes operator.

 `mix help | grep bonny`